How to Apply for Disability In Alberta: Know Whether You Qualify for AISH, FSCD, or PDD

 It's essential to maintain communication with the AISH program administrators and provide any requested information or documentation promptly to ensure uninterrupted support.

-What services are available for disabled adults?
+What disability services are available for adults in Alberta?

 Disability services for adults in Alberta include various benefits, including financial support, respite care, day programs, tax credits, and residential group homes.